rocky-linux/documentation/docs/guides/backup/tar.md

 ### Naming convention for a `tar`

-Here is an example of a naming convention for a `tar` backup, knowing that the date will be added to the name.
+Here are examples of naming conventions for `tar` backups.
+You will probably add the date to the name as well:

 | Main function and auxiliary options   | Files   | Suffix | Functionality   |
 |--------  |---------|------------------|----------------------------------------------|